virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-In example above the external source should returns a URL with such parameters as `value` and `event`.
+In the example above, the external source should return a URL with such parameters as `value` and `event`.
 The `event` name is the same name as `popupCallbackEvent` in field description in manifest.

-A full external resource link should be like in example below:
+A full external resource link should be like in the example below:
 ```
 http://{Jelastic_Platform_URL} + "fireevent?event=click&value=hello"
 ```